-MonkeyLearn’s models use machine learning techniques, and are trained with samples of data so that they can deliver a prediction.
-You can try the pre-trained models ‒ great if you’re looking for a quick, ready-to-use solution ‒ or build your own custom tool.
+You can try MonkeyLearn’s pre-trained AI tools, which are great if you’re looking for a quick, ready-to-use solution, or you can build your own custom AI tool.

-If you build a text classifier with MonkeyLearn, you’ll be able to gain more accurate insights because you train your model with data and tags that are more relevant to your business.
-And you can define how texts are tagged, for example you might have your own definition of positive and negative, urgent and not urgent, and so on.
+If you build a text classifier with MonkeyLearn, you’ll be able to gain more accurate insights because you train your model with your own customer support data and tags.

 The great news – building your own classifier involves just a few steps: